spacetelescope/jwst/docs/jwst/outlier_detection/main.rst

    For NIRSpec, with the dispersion along the x axis, the neighbors that are used to find the differences are above and below the pixel being examined.
-   The smaller of the two (left/right or up/down) differences is stored as the difference value for each pixel; This avoids artifacts from bright edges.
+   The smaller of the two (left/right or up/down) differences is stored as the difference value for each pixel; this avoids artifacts from bright edges.

 #.
 Compare the nearest-neighbor differences across science exposures to find the minimum
    neighbor difference at each detector pixel.